Sjain14/Python_Class_Generator/README.md

 # python-class-generator README

-This is the README for your extension "python-class-generator".
+This is the README for extension "python-class-generator".

 ## Features